When to Use Square Online

 Two Roads is a large craft brewery that uses Square Online to offer online ordering for beer and merchandise.
 Although Two Road’s main website is built with WordPress, the company opted for Square for online product sales.
 Customers can order beers that can be picked up in-store or curbside, while merchandise can be picked up or shipped.

 Square Online Pricing

-Square Online has four pricing plans.
+Square Online pricing has four tiers: Free, Professional, Performance, and Premium.
 All tiers include unlimited products (digital goods, physical products, services, and events), hosting bandwidth, and storage.
 They also come with integrations with Instagram and Square POS, a free SSL certificate, a one-click checkout option, and the ability to accept payments made via Square, Apple Pay, and Google Pay.

 Square Online Pricing Plans